lightspeedwp/lsx-health-plan/README.md

 - Daily tips
 - Exercise videos / giphys

+### LSX Blocks

 The _LSX Health Plan_ is a fully Gutenberg compatible [WordPress](https://wordpress.org) plugin, powered by the latest software.

+WordPress Block Editor Supported, use the customizer to define colours to use within the block editor primary, secondary and tertiary colour palettes.
+Check out our [release post](https://www.lsdev.biz/lsx-blocks-available-on-wordpress-org/) on the update for more information.

 ## Works with the LSX Theme